fung-money/open-roles/front-end.md

 As a Front-end Engineer at Fung, you will be responsible for building the **core products of our Payments Platform** with initial area of focus on Checkout, Merchant Onboarding and Merchant Back-office.
 You will work on a modern React codebase, and use a lot of new technologies, such as web3.js and crypto wallet SDKs to **interact with different blockchains**.
 You will work closely with everyone, but especially with our Head of Product, Lead Designer and the rest of the Engineering.
 As one of the first Engineers to get onboard, you will have the opportunity to **work on the foundations of the project** together with the rest of the core team.

 # :man_firefighter: Responsibilities
-- Develop core payment products of Fung's Payment Platform
+- Develop core payment products of Fung's Payment Platform.
-- Own engineering projects from design to implementation
+- Own engineering projects from design to implementation.
-- Develop delightful UIs working hand in hand with Head of Product &amp; Lead Designer
+- Develop delightful UIs working hand in hand with Head of Product &amp; Lead Designer.
-- Solve challenges around performance, code extendability and future-proofing the codebase
+- Solve challenges around performance, code extendability and future-proofing the codebase.
-- Be on the cutting edge of innovation, always exploring ways to improve your work
+- Be on the cutting edge of innovation, always exploring ways to improve your work.

 # :fire: About you
 <img src="https://media0.giphy.com/media/dUHdTk3tvry9NETa67/giphy.gif" alt="about-you" width="300"/>

 - 4+ years working with Javascript, React, CSS.
 Typescript is a plus.
 - You have history working independently and taking ownership.
 We don't have time for micro management :)
-- You have history working in an Engineering team and not as a lone wolf
+- You have history working in an Engineering team and not as a lone wolf.
-- You have history building slick AF consumer products and you're uncompromising about _delightful_ experiences
+- You have history building slick AF consumer products and you're uncompromising about _delightful_ experiences.
 - You are proud about your work, and passionionate about the space you are solving problems in.
-- Tech lead experience is a plus
+- Tech lead experience is a plus.
-- Web3 or blockchain experience is a plus
+- Web3 or blockchain experience is a plus.
-- Online payments experience is a plus
+- Online payments experience is a plus.

 # How we work
 <img src="team-2.jpg" alt="team-2" width="600"/>